Sayan-stg/hire-ready/README.md

 ### 2. ?
 Pressure Mode (Stress-Testing Protocol)
 Transform the interviewer persona from supportive to skeptical and demanding:
 - **Real-Time Interruptions:** Flags over-verbosity and answers that lack depth.
-- **Skeptical Probing:** Actively challenges assumptions (*"Wait, that won't scale past 20k QPS under sustained write pressure—why not X?"*).
+- **Skeptical Probing:** Actively challenges assumptions (*"Wait, that won't scale past 20k QPS under sustained write pressureâ€”why not X?"*).
 - **Dynamic Switching:** Can be toggled on-the-fly mid-session via the topbar or set as a default preference.

 ### 3. ??
 Live Code Sandbox & Algorithmic Evaluator